maniospas/mammoth-commons/README.md

 ## :microscope: Investigate fairness

 This repo includes a thinned down variation of the MAMMOth toolkit that you can quickly install and run locally.
+Instructions to launch the web application locally in your machine:

+1. Download this repository.
+2. Create a virtual environment.
+This is optional but recommended.
+3. Install dependencies with `pip install -r requirements.txt`.
+This can take a bit of time to download and install everything, but you will be able to run all modules and interface with most popular data types.
+4. Launch the local app server with `python demonstrator/app.py`.
+When everything is ready, this script will also open a browser window to the app's serving page at `http://localhost:5050`.

 ## :clipboard: Catalogue